🚨 No Water? Call Now β†’

 Quick Answer: Pump size depends on well depth, water level, and flow needs.
 Typical residential: 1/2 HP for shallow wells (<100 ft), 3/4 HP for medium (100-200 ft), 1 HP+ for deep (200+ ft).
 But depth alone isn't enoughβ€”you need to calculate Total Dynamic Head (TDH) and required GPM for accurate sizing.

-"What horsepower pump do I need?" is one of the most common questions we get.
-The short answer is that HP depends on your well's Total Dynamic Head (TDH) β€” the total resistance the pump must overcome β€” and your required flow rate (GPM).
+"What horsepower pump do I need?" is one of the most common questions we get from well owners across San Diego, Riverside, and San Bernardino counties.
+The short answer is that HP depends on your well's Total Dynamic Head (TDH) β€” the total resistance the pump must overcome β€” and your required flow rate in gallons per minute (GPM).
 Depth alone doesn't tell the whole story, though it's the biggest factor.

 Sizing Factors